 What to serve with homemade mayonnaise

-Now that you’ve learned how to make mayonnaise, you need something to serve it with.
+Now that you’ve learned how to make basic mayonnaise, you need something to serve it with.

 I like to make a simple potato salad with baby charlotte potatoes, chopped hard-boiled eggs and very finely chopped onions.
 Just chop up all your ingredients and ladle the mayonnaise on top.